- Search The Registry

 - My Account

 Tony Dungy was born on this date in 1955.
 He is a Black (retired) football player, coach, and sports analyst.

-He signed as a free agent with the Pittsburgh Steelers, where he was converted into a defensive back.
+He signed as a free agent with the National Football Leagues Pittsburgh Steelers, where he was converted into a defensive back.
 Dungy made the team on the strength of his understanding of the defense the Steelers were running and his ability to anticipate the moves of opposing receivers based on long hours of study.
 In one 1977 game, he performed a rare feat by both making and throwing interceptions in the same game.

 At 25, Dungy became the NFL’s youngest assistant coach when hired by the Pittsburgh Steelers in 1981.
 Coach Dungy and his wife Lauren have five children.
 In 1982, he was promoted from defensive assistant to defensive backs coach before becoming the league’s youngest defensive coordinator in 1984 at age 28.
 He served as defensive backs coach at Kansas City (1989-1991) and as defensive coordinator at Minnesota (1992-95).
 Dungy held a 54-42 record as head coach with Tampa Bay from 1996-2001, qualifying for the playoffs four times in six seasons.
 Dungy produced some of the NFL’s stingiest defenses during his years at Tampa Bay.
 His units ranked no lower than 11th in his six seasons.
 Still, at the end of the 2001 season, composed perseverance was not enough to save Dungy's job.
 The season closed with a 31-9 playoff loss to Philadelphia, and two days later, he was fired.

 Dungy began exploring his options, seriously considering a new career in prison ministry.
 But when Indianapolis Colts offered him a coaching position, he accepted.
 He has directed seven of his nine Colts and Buccaneers teams to the playoffs, twice being a conference finalist.
-Dungy has six career double-digit victory seasons and stands as the only NFL head coach to defeat all 32 NFL teams.
+Dungy has six career double-digit victory seasons and is the only NFL head coach to defeat all 32 NFL teams.